-A conventional wisdom is that you should never go grocery shopping on an empty stomach.
+A common piece of conventional wisdom is that you should never go grocery shopping on an empty stomach.
 Intuitively, this makes sense: if you’re already full when you go to buy food, you’ll be less tempted to buy extra food items.

 Studies show that for most people, eating before going grocery-shopping is a good idea:

 - One study found that short-term food deprivation, in terms of not eating for a few hours, causes people to buy more high-calorie products, such as candy and salty snacks.